Frequently Asked Questions

 Q: How do I find people to play tennis or paddle?

 A: We have staff dedicated to finding you a game and getting you involved in club activities based on your interests and availability.
-Please contact Eric Seiler for more information.
+Please contact Christian Soto for more information.
 We also have a player profile form we would have you fill out to help us find what you are looking for.
 The forms are available on our website and at the check-in desk.

 Q: How do I reserve an indoor tennis court or paddle court?